irmen/Pyro4/docs/source/servercode.rst

 - methods (including classmethod and staticmethod).
 You cannot expose a 'private' method, i.e. name starting with underscore.
   You *can* expose a 'dunder' method with double underscore for example ``__len__``.
 There is a short list of dunder methods that will never be remoted though (because they are essential to let the Pyro proxy function correctly).
+  Make sure you put the ``@expose`` decorator after other decorators on the method, if any.
 - properties (these will be available as remote attributes on the proxy) It's not possible to expose a 'private' property (name starting with underscore).
 You can't expose attributes directly.
 It is required to provide a @property for them and decorate that with ``@expose``, if you want to provide a remotely accessible attribute.